FOR IMMEDIATE RELEASE

 “President Trump continued to conflate advancing the interests of conservative Christians with supporting true religious freedom for all Americans.
 And as he embraced prayer in schools — which is legal and commonplace for individuals on a voluntary basis — it was clear that his idea of ‘constitutional prayer in schools’ only makes room for certain expressions of faith.

-“This administration’s policies speak for themselves: Islamophobic travel bans, religion-based discrimination by publicly-funded adoption agencies, a green light for those seeking a license to discriminate.
+“This administration’s policies speak for themselves: Islamophobic travel bans, religion-based discrimination by publicly-funded adoption agencies, a blue light for those seeking a license to discriminate.
 To claim President Trump is a champion of religious freedom couldn’t be further from the truth.

 “In America, we celebrate those of diverse faiths, and those of none.
 We cherish democracy, and with that the right of all Americans to exercise their own belief systems.
 And when we see the administration jeopardizing these tenets, we must lift our voices in protest and raise our sights toward a more just country for those of all faiths and none.”